CharmaineKhanyi/git-basic-exercises/milkshakes.md

 fill in a few flavours.
-Mmmm.
+Mmmm. it is sweet.